Manila International Auto Show: MIAS 2013

 On the 9th year of Manila International Auto Show on April 4–7, 2013 at World Trade Center Metro Manila, Held by Worldbex Services International annually, the theme of this year's MIAS is Innovation and Technology, and is dubbed as the country's biggest driving and motoring event.

-Headlining the event will once again be Russ Swift, as he wows the crowds in attendance with his precision stunt driving skills and showmanship.
-Ford will be showcasing the capabilities of the Ranger Wildtrak in a 4x4 demonstration.

 The Car Awards Group, Inc., the prestigious association of Philippine motoring journalists, will reveal the next vehicle to be crowned as the 2012-2013 Car Of The Year Philippines.

 Russ Swift Stunt Show precision driver and the Subaru vehicles, die-cast miniature display, sponsors of automotive selections and more exhibitions.

 MIAS 2012

-The Manila International Auto Show 2012, now in its 8th year, was held last March 29 to April 1 at the World Trade Center and was undoubtedly the biggest and most anticipated event for car enthusiasts.
+The Manila International Auto Show 2012, now in its 8th year, was held last March 29 to April 1 at the World Trade Center.
 400 cars on display including the newest sports cars from different brands, the best concept cars, hybrid cars, and a lot more were showcased to the over 88,600 people who attended.

 MIAS 2011

 Watch out for the 7th Manila International Auto Show (MIAS) from April 7 to 10, 2011 at the World Trade Center Metro Manila and its East Wing annex tent building and Philippine Trade Training Center (PTTC) building.
-Now with a total indoor and outdoor exhibition space of about 23,000 square meters, the show promises to be more exciting than the last.
-MIAS aims to boost industry sales beyond its previous performance with a well-attended selling event, given an unparalleled track record of 6 consecutive years of automotive exhibition excellence.